By Paul Hagen / MLB.com

 Time for some summer reading?
 You’re in luck.
-We invited our esteemed writing colleagues at MLB.com to volunteer the title of at least one favorite baseball book.
-Ball Four has the most mentions (seven), David Halberstam has the most suggested works (three), and we’re sure some will come as a surprise.
-These folks write about baseball for a living, in some cases books as well, so take their advice and happy reading.
+We invited our esteemed writing colleagues at MLB.com to suggest at least one favorite baseball book.
+Ball Four tops Moneyball, 8-6, for most mentions.
+David Halberstam has the most suggested works with three.
+Some titles will surprise you.
+These 47 folks write about baseball for a living, in some cases books as well, so take their advice and happy reading.

 Jordan Bastian: Fifty-nine in ’84 By Edward Achorn.